One night while my mother-in-law visited, my family had a Family Home Evening (or FHE).

-For those of you who may be not familiar with this phenom, millions of Latter-day Saint Christians or Mormons have an official church meeting in their homes once a week for family time and gospel instruction called the FHE.
+For those of you who may not be familiar with this phenom, millions of Latter-day Saints have an official church meeting in their homes once a week for family time and gospel instruction called the FHE.

 I was in a foul mood, but I went through my story about The Good Samaritan and there was brief discussion about the impropriety of a castaway such as a Samaritan helping a Jew and how it compared to today's society--who would be the Jew and who would be the Good Samaritan.

 A few others took turns describing various stories and showing paintings.
 My oldest son's Bible story was about the Prodigal Son.
 He gave a lackluster summary of the story but it had a profound impact on the meeting, on me!

 ...A certain man had two sons: And the younger of them said to his father, Father, give me the portion of goods that falleth to me.
 And he divided unto them his living.